App-vNext/Polly/docs/chaos/fault.md

     }
 };

-// Add a fault strategy with a FaultStrategyOptions instance to the pipeline new ResiliencePipelineBuilder().AddChaosFault(optionsBasic);
+// Add a fault strategy with a ChaosFaultStrategyOptions instance to the pipeline new ResiliencePipelineBuilder().AddChaosFault(optionsBasic);
 new ResiliencePipelineBuilder<HttpResponseMessage>().AddChaosFault(optionsWithFaultGenerator);